Zazoo U

-Zazoo U is an American animated television series that aired on Fox Children's Network block on Saturday mornings from September 8, 1990 to January 19, 1991.
+Zazoo U is an American animated television series which aired on the Fox Children's Network block on Saturday mornings from September 8 to December 8, 1990.
 The show was created by children's author Shane DeRolf.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.

 Plot

-The series follows the antics of a university college populated by different animals. known as the "Americanimals", who attend a zany institute of higher learning called Zazoo U. Each episode is based on a poem written by show creator Shane DeRolf, that teaches a moral lesson to children.
+The series follows the antics of a university college populated by different animals, known as the "Americanimals", who attend a zany institute of higher learning called Zazoo U. Each episode is based on a poem written by show creator Shane DeRolf, that teaches a moral lesson to children.

 Characters

 Boink (voiced by Michael Horton) has a laid-back approach to life and seems capable of pulling almost anything out of his carrying case or locker.

 Rawld-O and Buck (voiced by Dorian Harewood) are buzzards who rap and serve as kind of the Greek chorus for the show; commenting on the episodes' plot and sometimes carrying in the setting (as limited as they were) for the next scene.
 Rawld-O does all the talking for the pair while Buck beat-boxes.

 Bully (voiced by Brian Cummings) is a woolly mammoth seen constantly dragging around a piano tending to get destroyed.

 Dr. Russell (voiced by Stu Rosen) is a walrus whose verboseness often leaves his students more clueless than when the group started.